Five-flavor pentaquarks and other light- and heavy-flavor symmetry partners of the LHCb hidden-charm pentaquark: Flavor symmetry and non-molecular explanations

 The present predictions have been done under the assumption that the hidden-charm pentaquarks are molecular.
-But, as a matter of fact, the light- and heavy-flavor symmetries we have used here are expected to apply to other light-heavy hadrons as well, independently of their nature.
-For instance, the existence of this type of pentaquark multiplets has been conjectured in the hadroquarkonium picture~\cite{Eides:2015dtr}.
-Unfortunately there are only estimations for the locations of the hidden-charm pentaquark octet~\cite{Eides:2017xnt}, which indicate that the mass splittings for the hadroquarkonium pentaquark octet ($m(P_c^\Lambda) - m(P_c^N)$, $m(P_c^\Sigma) - m(P_c^N)$ and $m(P_c^\Xi) - m(P_c^N)$) are considerably larger than for molecular pentaquarks ($150$, $217$ and $327\,{\rm MeV}$ for hadrocharmonia in comparison to $125$, $105$ and $232\,{\rm MeV}$ for hidden-charm molecules).
-Be it as it may, it is plausible that other theoretical explanations of the hidden-charm pentaquark will lead to analogous predictions for their flavor partners, as these predictions are constrained by symmetry principles (instead of the details of the dynamics, which will matter for how the spectrum is organized in terms of quantum numbers, spin-spin splitting, etc.).
+But, as a matter of fact, the light- and heavy-flavor symmetries we have used here are expected to apply to other light-heavy hadrons as well, independently of their nature (though the uncertainties stemming from the violations of these symmetries could be very different).
+For instance, the existence of this type of pentaquark multiplets has been predicted \mpv{in the compact}~\cite{Santopinto:2016pkp} and hadroquarkonium pictures~\cite{Eides:2015dtr,Ferretti:2020ewe}. \mpv{Theoretical explorations in the previous pictures have been mostly concentrated in the hidden-charm sector, where the mass splittings of the octet [$m(P_c^\Lambda) - m(P_c^N)$, $m(P_c^\Sigma) - m(P_c^N)$ and $m(P_c^\Xi) - m(P_c^N)$] are $141$, $205$ and $315\,{\rm MeV}$ for compacts pentaquarks~\cite{Santopinto:2016pkp} and $150$, $217$ and $327\,{\rm MeV}$ for hadrocharmonia~\cite{Eides:2017xnt}.
+These mass splittings happen to be larger than for molecular pentaquarks ($125$, $105$ and $232\,{\rm MeV}$) and might provide a way to distinguish their nature if they are observed.
+For the hidden-bottom sector there are indeed predictions of $P_b^N$ pentaquarks in the local hidden-gauge approach of Ref.~\cite{Xiao:2013jla} and in models considering a five-quark core and pion exchanges~\cite{Yamaguchi:2017zmn}. } It is plausible that other theoretical models of $Q'\bar{Q}$ pentaquarks will lead to analogous predictions for their flavor partners, as these predictions are constrained by symmetry principles (instead of the details of the dynamics, which will matter for how the spectrum is organized in terms of quantum numbers, spin-spin splitting, etc.).
+Recent calculations of $qq s Q' \bar{Q}$ pentaquarks in the hadroquarkonium~\cite{Ferretti:2020ewe} and chiral quark models~\cite{Zhang:2020cdi} provide further support for this conjecture.